zhongzebin/An-image-processing-app/README.md

 13. bianarization with otsu

-    When the App user clicks the "otsu二值化" button, on_pushButton_18_clicked(self) in ui_connect.py activates
+    When the App user clicks the "Otsu二值化" button, on_pushButton_18_clicked(self) in ui_connect.py activates

     It will call function gray(img) and otsu(img) in image_processing.py